Heat loss

 Comparison table

-| Area | Why it matters | Question to ask |
+| Decision area | Why it matters | Question to ask |

 |---|---|---|

-| Heat loss | Sets the load the system has to meet. | Can I see the room-by-room heat-loss calculation? |
+| Heat loss | Sets the load the system must meet. | Can I see the room-by-room heat-loss calculation? |

 | Emitters | Radiators or underfloor heating affect flow temperature. | Which emitters need changing and why? |